What is Khula Dharma?

-The name Khula Dharma combines the Xhosa word Khula, which means "grow", with the Sanskrit word Dharma, which is generally interpreted simply as "the right way of living".
-The name embodies our intention to create a create an environment that nurtures compassion and mindfulness, that promotes a peaceful coexistence among diverse people, and that helps restore our conscious interconnection with Nature.
+Khula Dharma is a natural farming community and retreat centre situated 10km inland from the coastal hamlet of Haga Haga in the Eastern Cape of South Africa.
+The name Khula Dharma combines the Xhosa word Khula, which means "grow", with the Sanskrit word Dharma which is generally interpreted as "a right way of living".
+The name embodies our intention to create an environment which nurtures compassion and mindfulness, promotes a peaceful coexistence among diverse people, and helps restore our conscious interconnection with Nature.

 The farm is 180 hectares and lies in a sub-tropical climate zone which allows for year round cultivation.
 We are busy setting into place a system of land-regeneration to restore this farm back to its natural vegetation of beautiful riverine forest and coastal grassland.
 We practice natural farming with the aim to produce a surplus of organic, healthy food from our forest gardens which can be used for our own needs and to cater for our guests and events.
 We offer community members and visitors a chance to experience the joys and challenges of natural farming and living in an off-grid community and it is our hope that by establishing a mindful intentional community that it will inspire and support others to do the same.

 As stewards of this land, we intend for our work to be a proactive response to the environmental and social challenges of our time.
 Our aim is to start telling a new story by showing that it is possible to live and farm in a way that supports Life.
 Our farm is just a seed at the moment; we are currently in the pioneering stage of development and we need people to join us to live and grow the story, to make it visible to the world.
 We look forward to this new and exciting chapter of the Khula Dharma journey

 The farm is currently separated into two separate but mutually interdependent structures, namely Homesteading and Villaging.